Breinigsville, Pennsylvania: Climate

 Breinigsville lies within the hot-summer humid continental climate zone (Köppen: Dfa), and experiences four distinct seasons.
 Summers are hot and humid, with a July daily average of 83 °F. In a normal summer, temperatures exceed 85 °F on 15 days.
 Winters are cold and snowy with few sunny days, and with a January daytime average high of 34 °F. Spring and autumn are mild seasons with low humidity.
 The hardiness zone is 6b.

-Public education
+Education

 Breinigsville is served educationally by Parkland School District.
 The district has one high school, Parkland High School (for grades nine through 12), two middle schools Springhouse and Orefield (for grades six through eight), and eight elementary schools (for kindergarten through fifth grade), Cetronia Elementary School, Fogelsville Elementary School, Ironton Elementary School, Fred J. Jaindl Elementary School, Kernsville Elementary School, Kratzer Elementary School, Parkway Manor Elementary School, and Schnecksville Elementary School.
 Elementary students from the Breinigsville area attend Fogelsville or Jaindl while its middle-school students attend Springhouse.

 The Fred J. Jaindl Elementary School, which opened fall of 2010, is located in Breinigsville.